Nepiki/Guides/Home.md

 3. Click on the New Page button (top right part of the page).
 4. Create/edit your guide formatting it with [markdown](http://commonmark.org/help/).
 5. Save the page.

+## Take note!
+Any user or developer can add or improve guides here.